All my life I have been playing in the garden; my father got me started. He also taught me how to pick wild food.

-I really went for it with peas this year and plan to actually have some which is why there is net over them.
+I went for it with peas this year and plan to actually have some which is why there is net over them.
 The birds in my neighbourhood love the tasty baby peas.
 Sorry birds you will have to have lunch somewhere else.

 Ok not so much to see but that is my carrot patch; I did not grow it in rows.
 There are a variety of flowers, herb and cilantro that come back every year so no weeding till I am sure.

-Had this raised bed made for a strawberry patch last year.
+Had a raised bed made for a strawberry patch last year.
 Until the strawberry plants fill it up chocolate mint and parsley get to be there.
 Behind you can see my raspberry patch that fills up my freezer with raspberries every year.
 This year it will not because we had a bad winter for the raspberries.

 This is just the beginning I will post the full grown garden for you to see in August.